MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 To create a custom HTTP policy, define your own structure with a Do method implementing the [`Policy`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L20) interface.

-- As a `Do` method on a type for a *stateful policy*, which is defined by the `Policy` interface.
-Because HTTP requests made via the same pipeline share the same policy instances, any stateful policy that mutates its state must be properly synchronized to avoid race conditions.

 Either way, the policy runs as follows:

 1. Perform any desired operation on the incoming [`policy.Request`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L27) such as logging, injecting a failure, or modifying any of the request's URL, query parameters, or request headers.
-1. The policy performs any desired operations, such as logging the outgoing request, mutating the URL, modifying headers and/or query parameters, injecting a failure, and so on.
-2. Forward the (modified) request to the next policy in the pipeline by calling the request's `Next` method.
+1. Forward the (modified) request to the next policy in the pipeline by calling the request's `Next` method.
-3. `Next` returns the `http.Response` and an error.
+1. `Next` returns the `http.Response` and an error.
 Your policy can perform any desired operation such as logging the response/error.
-4. Your policy must return a response and error back to the previous policy in the pipeline.
+1. Your policy must return a response and error back to the previous policy in the pipeline.

 The following section demonstrates how to define a custom policy.